 Flexible working is one approach to managing these challenges better while still being able to work in a role you find interesting and that befits your career experience.
 Let’s be clear, job sharing can work well at any level in a business.
 In fact, it has been shown that job sharing in senior roles can be very successful .

-Workload is reduced, decisions considered from multiple perspectives before being made, clarity of objectives are sought, and stress is reduced.
-All of this supports a better work/life balance.
+Workload is reduced, decisions are considered from multiple perspectives before being made, clarity of objectives are sought, and stress is reduced.
+All of this supports a better work-life balance.

 The second item concerns your skills, and we call this area ‘dialling up’.
 Perhaps you are new to a role or an organisation and you need to get up to speed as quickly as possible?
 Or, perhaps you want to learn some skills you don’t yet have, such as leadership, project management or stakeholder engagement?
 Job sharing can offer you a platform for learning from someone with different skills and experiences.

 The opposite approach is known as ‘dialling down’, where you might choose to focus on how to work less and possibly reduce your level of responsibility within the company’s overall strategy.
 Both of these ‘dialling’ approaches can work well together if the sharers are at the right points in their careers.

 The fourth point on the list involves returning to work after an absence.
 This is most often seen following parental leave although many situations require individuals to leave the workplace midpoint through their career and support to return is equally important.
 Job sharing can offer a great way to continue managing family or personal commitments while having a career and contributing to the workplace.